-4. Know your boundaries.
-Have days or times where you switch off, don’t engage or don’t turn up...the world will keep turning!
+Have days or times where we switch off.
+Don’t engage or don’t turn up.
+The world will keep turning!
 Check your social media privacy settings and think before connecting individually with people.

-5. Deal with it.
-If someone else’s story leaves you with strong emotions do actively seek a way to deal with it.
+If someone else’s story leaves us with strong emotions do actively seek a way to deal with it.
+Here are some suggestions:

-- Talk to someone - whilst still maintaining confidentiality you can still talk to others about how you feel.
-You can always book an individual support call, just knowing this is scheduled can help you to park feelings.
+- Talk to someone.
+Whilst still maintaining confidentiality, we can still talk to others about how we feel.
+You can always book a free individual support call, just knowing this is scheduled can help you to park feelings.

-- Distract yourself - some of our community have their go to things that help - a comedy clip, pictures of friends and family, inspiring pictures of nature, crafts, music, gardening, an easy watch TV programme, Charlie Mackesy illustrations / book (The boy, the horse, the fox and the mole), a good book, head to the gym...or if all else fails a good piece of cake.
-That's why we always offer a moment of uplift at the end of a cuppa (Read more about uplift here)
+- Distract yourself.
+Some of our community have their go to things that help - a comedy clip, pictures of friends and family, inspiring pictures of nature, crafts, music, gardening, an easy watch TV programme, Charlie Mackesy illustrations / books (The boy, the horse, the fox and the mole), a good book, head to the gym or if all else fails a good piece of cake.
+That's why we always offer a moment of uplift at the end of a cuppa.

-- Practise visualisation - for example imagining your thoughts and worries being leaves, drop them in a river and watch them float safely away out of sight.
+- Practise visualisation.
+For example, imagining your thoughts and worries being leaving, drop them in a river and watch them float safely away out of sight.

 The difference between offloading and ranting